trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 * [https://docs.kernel.org/filesystems/overlayfs.html](https://docs.kernel.org/filesystems/overlayfs.html)

-overlayfs is effectively the functional successor to unionfs, unionfs-fuse, and aufs and is widely used by Linux container platforms such as Docker and Podman.
+overlayfs is effectively the successor to unionfs, unionfs-fuse, and aufs and is widely used by Linux container platforms such as Docker and Podman.
 Both overlayfs and FUSE were originally created by Miklos Szeredi.

 If your use case is layering a writable filesystem on top of read-only filesystems then you should look first to overlayfs.
 Its feature set